DreamLab-AI/.github/profile/README.md

 # flossverse
 tooling that integrates #nostr #bitcoin #telecollaboration #lightning #fedimint #RGB

-**A digital society of federated cheap servers connected with #nostr.
-All open & with it's own ruleset.
+**A digital society of federated cheap collaboration spaces, connected with #nostr, and leveraging ML and AI.
 Opt in.
+Community driven.
+Accessible.
 Money and objects can flow.
-12 people to a room.
-The point is distribution, and pausing before the word 'metaverse' gives a permission structure to dystopia.**
+12 people to a room solving real problems, not a dystopian social metaverse.**

 ## what's working, what's nearly working, and what's planned
 🟩 Open source collaborative space